SilentAssassinMa/Sudoku-Solver/README.md

     Total Steps : 12828

-In the SudokuSolver class, there are two member function, BackTracking and SimulatedAnnealing, providing two different algorithms of solving a sudoku.
+In the SudokuSolver class, there are two public member functions, BackTracking and SimulatedAnnealing, providing two different algorithms of solving a sudoku.